Gavin-Yinld/csmFinder/readme.md

 # How to Use

 ## Step 1.
 Generate 4-CpG segments from bismark extractor results
-`csmFinder` takes methylation state per base information of each sequence read in CpG context specificlly as input.
-Such input file may be obtained from `bismark` pipeline.
-A typical input file should be in ".gz" compressed format and looks like this:
+`csmFinder` takes methylation data from bisulfite sequence reads on the genome as input.
+Such an input file should be in ".gz" compressed format, and may be obtained from the bismark pipeline.
+An uncompressed example is listed below, with each row representing a bisulfite sequence read:

 ```
 ST-E00523:376:HL7JTCCXY:4:1102:23054:14494_1:N:0:ATGAGCAT + chr1  3023890 Z